 In addition, WNCC, through a cooperative process with partners and agencies, obtains relevant crime statistics from their databases, which provides appropriate crime codes, and the nature, dates, times, and the locations of crimes committed within their jurisdiction.
 WNCC's Institutional Effectiveness Director requests data from the agencies involved in collecting criminal statistics so that the annual report may be updated and disseminated to the campus community, the general public, and the U.S. Secretary of Education.
-With the exception of certain alcohol-abuse violations that may be referred for handling by the Office of Residence Life and the Assistant Dean of Students, campus agencies required to collect crime statistics report all crimes to the Dean of Students.
+With the exception of certain alcohol-abuse violations that may be referred for handling by the Office of Residence Life and the Assistant Student Services Executive Dean, campus agencies required to collect crime statistics report all crimes to the Student Services Executive Dean.